WillIsback/Report_Maker/readme.md

 This project uses several language models, each with its own requirements and specifications:

-- **Whisper Large v3**: This is an automatic speech recognition model used to transcribe the audio file.
-It is free tier model.

 - **openai-GPT3.5-Turbo**: This model is used to process the dialogue and generate sub-summaries.
 Context window of X tokens.
 It is not open-source, This model is gated with openai credentials.

 - **GEMMA-7B/2B**: This model is used to process the sub-summary and generate a conclusion.
 Context window of X tokens.
 It is an open-source model and free tier but gated model via hugging face credentials.